FabianBeiner/MooTools-Enhanced-Printing/README.md

 	#JS
 	new EnhancedPrinting(content[, options]);

-You have to include style.css or copy the styles into your CSS.
+You have to include EnhancedPrinting.css or copy the styles into your CSS.

 ### Arguments